Cambrian Railways: Legacy today

 A registered museum dedicated to the history of the Cambrian Railways is run by Cambrian Heritage Railways in Oswestry.

 A selection of original Cambrian Railways coaches have survived into the present day.
 Coaches 4, 251 and an unidentified saloon/brake car all stand in private residence.
 No. 9 is in private storage.
 No. 110 is being restored to service on the Swindon and Cricklade Railway.
 No. 238 and an unidentified six-wheel brake resides with the National Museums & Galleries of Wales.
 No. 247 is currently being used as the café at Chinnor station on the Chinnor and Princes Risborough Railway and No. 250 as a museum on the neighbouring Cholsey and Wallingford Railway having formerly been the Wallingford station café.
 Both No. 247 and No. 250 are grounded bodies.
 An unidentified first class passenger body also stands on the Tanat Valley Light Railway.
 A full brake car, No. 104, was recovered in August 2018 and currently resides on the Swindon and Cricklade Railway awaiting restoration.

 No Cambrian standard-gauge locomotives still exist.

-A road in Brecon which runs off the B4601 and over a part of the former line is known as Cambrian Way in commemoration of it.